kebaldwi/DNAC-TEMPLATES/PnP-Workflow.md

 #### Option 43
 Option 43 format follows as documented on the [DNA Center User Guide](https://www.cisco.com/c/en/us/td/docs/cloud-systems-management/network-automation-and-management/dna-center/1-2-8/user_guide/b_dnac_ug_1_2_8/b_dnac_ug_1_2_8_chapter_01100.html#id_90877) It may be offered by any DHCP server including but not limited to IOS, Windows, Infoblox and many more.

+Benefits to this method are that you can contain the connectivity in a finite manner and perscriptively by only allowing equipment on specific subnets to find DNA Center.

 ```
 Option 43 format
  The option 43 string has the following components, delimited by semicolons: